openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

  - Consider primitives when we don't need identity, nullity, or cross-field invariants, and can tolerate the zero default and tearability that comes with primitives.
+ - The `P.ref` reference type for a primitive recovers the benefits of a value class.

+Regarding performance we can observe some complementary rules of thumb:

+ - Identity objects usually live in the heap, except on a very good day with JIT inlining and escape analysis.
+ - Value objects should tend to stay above the heap as arguments and returns, but buffer in the heap when their references are stored there.
+ - Bare primitive values should appear in the heap less as separately buffered objects and more as flattened values in their containers.

 ### Summary